 But while I understand the importance of protecting our children from influenza by vaccinating them, there are some important things to consider before you just dive right in.

 1. Get In and Get Out!

-We are in the peak months of flu season.
-So when you take your child to the pediatrician to get the flu shot, there is a higher risk they will be exposed to the flu in the waiting room.
+We are seeing a surge of COVID-19 cases, as well as other severe respiratory viruses, currently across the nation.
+So when you take your child to the pediatrician to get the flu shot, there is a higher risk they will be exposed to other illnesses in the waiting room.

-If you’re going to go to your pediatrician to get the flu shot, call ahead and see if you can make a nursing appointment, or make the first available appointment of the day.
+If you’re going to go to your pediatrician to get the flu shot, call ahead and see if you can make an appointment with a nurse.
+You can also make the first available appointment of the day.
 I can’t tell you how many children go to the doctor to get their flu shot and catch something else while they are waiting to be seen.

-Another important thing to note is if your child has never gotten the flu shot before and is under the age of 9, they are going to need to receive two separate shots of the vaccine, which means not one, but two chances of getting sick in the waiting room!
+Another important thing to note is if your child has never gotten the flu shot before and is under the age of 9, they are going to need to receive two separate shots of the vaccine.
+That means not one, but two chances of getting sick in the waiting room!